three-ball/self-learning/backend-101/06_kafka.md

   - The default replication factor is 1, which means no replication.
 Replicattion factor should be greater than 1 and less than the size of the cluster.
 - **Leader and Follower**:
   - Each partition has one leader and zero or more followers.
+  - Producer only sends messages to the leader.
+  - Consumers read from the leader replica by default.